ovidiuolteanu/multiversx-helpers-ext/README.md

 # elrond-helpers-ext
-Elrond helper tools in the form of a Chrome extension
+MultiversX helper tools in the form of a Chrome extension